-I saw this HUGE nest up in the trees.
-I used to think it was a bees nest or something, but one day I saw something similar up close and it was surrounded by ants.
-An ant nest??
+I saw this HUGE nest up in the trees – bee nest I guess.
+Once I saw something similar up close and it was surrounded by ants going in and out.
+Apparently it’s not below ants to claim an old home.
 This one had to be damn near a meter across.

 Unfortunately there’s no real view to speak of up at the top or on the way up.
 You can hear the drone of the cities at the top.
 The best view I got was about halfway up.
 This would be of the Shaxi side.